cavaliercoder/rpi_export/README.md

 - Voltages
 - Turbo mode

-`rpi_exporter` is a written in Go, has no dependencies and does not rely on `vcgencmd` to query hardware stats.
-It interfaces directly with the VideoCore device.
+`rpi_exporter` is written in Go, has no dependencies and does not rely on `vcgencmd` to query hardware stats.
+It interfaces directly with the VideoCore device so that metric-collection is as lightweight and fast as possible.

 ![Grafana dashboard](assets/grafana.png)